dcaltekin/dcaltekin/README.md

 #### 👯 Education

-I'm studying history at Istanbul University.
+I graduated from the department of Database Technologies at High School.
-I'm also learned web technologies like JS, CSS and PHP at Highschool.
+I'm also learned web technologies like JS, CSS and PHP at High School.

 #### 📫 Contact